-Q: How many bridges are being built?
+Q: How many bridges were built?

-Q: When will the bridge replacement be complete?
+Q: When was the bridge replacement complete?

 In a typical "design-bid-build" project, design is completed prior to bidding and a project of this magnitude could take a number of years to be designed, let alone constructed.

 Q: How long and tall are the new bridges?